aymanbazyan/storeflow-docs/docs/01-Overview/02-Tech-Stack-Concepts.md

     - **`api/`**: Backend API endpoints (Route Handlers).
       - `auth/`: Handles user authentication (login, signout, session check).
       - `backup/`: API endpoint to trigger a server backup.
+      - `healthcheck/`: Slight API endpoint to check if the server is running (used in the mobile app).
       - `uploads/[...path]`: API endpoint to get uploaded files.
       - `cron/`: Endpoints designed to be called by scheduled jobs (e.g., cleanup tasks).
       - `tables/`: A generic, dynamic API for performing CRUD operations on database tables, likely used by the admin panel.